ASU-EGR314-2025-S-305/ASU-EGR314-2025-S-305.github.io/docs/ideation.md

 **Interactive LED Sound Visualizer**
    - Concept: A sound-activated LED matrix that displays patterns and waveforms based on sound input, visualizing the properties of sound waves.
-   - Audience Impact**: Combines audio and visuals to create an immersive STEM learning experience, teaching about frequency, amplitude, and waveforms.
+   - Audience Impact: Combines audio and visuals to create an immersive STEM learning experience, teaching about frequency, amplitude, and waveforms.

 ## **Final Design Concept**